-Once the word got out, users started complaining and Google had to modify the terms to subdue the consumer backlash.
+Once the word got out, users started complaining, and Google responded by modifying the terms to subdue the consumer backlash.

 Healthcare providers, hospital contractors, and financial organizations are familiar with the standards set forth to protect Personal Health Information (PHI) or identification information.

 Anyone who contracts or interacts with PHI must be HIPAA compliant in their file sharing and servers.
-Without going into too much detail, HIPAA compliance requires security features and transparency for IT administrators.
-For more information on what is exactly required for HIPAA compliance read more here.
+In short, HIPAA compliance requires security features and transparency for IT administrators.
+For more information on what exactly is required for HIPAA compliance, read more here.

-One of the root causes for a lack of compliance is the lack of visibility and administration.
-An enterprise organization needs to invest in quality IT staff who can exercise their best judgment and expertise.
+One of the root causes of weak compliance is the lack of visibility and administration.
+An enterprise organization must invest in quality IT staff who can exercise their best judgment and expertise.

-Consumer products offer base-level transparency such as viewing who edits a document and simple permissions.
-On the other hand, enterprise-grade products expand on these features.
-For example, SmartFile’s platform allows managers to control permissions on a granular level.
+Consumer-grade products offer base-level transparency with simple permissions, such as viewing who edits a document; but enterprise-grade products expand on these features.
+For instance, SmartFile’s platform allows managers to control permissions on a granular level.

 In 2012, Dropbox was victimized by a phishing scam that took internal information that allowed access to several Dropbox accounts.
 After finding the source of the issue, Dropbox had to develop more safety features to mitigate the damage.

-This reactive approach shows that consumer products aren’t concerned with the latest viruses, or security.
-Their focus is in the consumer experience.
-This is not surprising, and, in fact, makes sense as Dropbox sources revenue from happy customers who store various photos or basic documents.
-However, business-grade platforms will be more concerned with cybersecurity inherently because of the information stored in the platforms.
+This reactive approach shows that consumer-grade products aren’t concerned with the latest viruses or security.
+Their focus is on user-friendliness and convenience within the consumer experience.
+This is not surprising and, in fact, makes sense as Dropbox sources revenue from happy customers who seek simple storage solutions—like storing masses of photos or basic documents.
+On the flip side, business-grade platforms will be more concerned with cybersecurity inherently because of the type of information stored in the platforms.

 6. Shadow IT